teozeng1205/ds-mcp/docs/adding_table_servers.md

 - [ ] Launch script is executable (`chmod +x`)
 - [ ] Script runs without errors
 - [ ] Tools are listed in output
-- [ ] Full path used in Claude config
+- [ ] Server path is correct and executable
-- [ ] Config file is valid JSON
+- [ ] Client configuration is valid

 ## Troubleshooting